Skip to Main Content

 What the Michelin Selection Signals

-Inclusion in the Michelin Selected Hotels list for 2025 is not a starred distinction, but it is a meaningful one.
-Michelin's hotel inspectors apply criteria that weight comfort, cleanliness, staff attentiveness, and the overall coherence of the guest experience.
+Inclusion in the Michelin Selected Hotels list for 2025 is a meaningful distinction.
+Michelin's hotel inspectors apply criteria that weigh comfort, cleanliness, staff attentiveness, and the overall coherence of the guest experience.
 A property in this tier has passed a threshold that many hotels in any given city do not reach, regardless of their price point or marketing spend.
-For Strasbourg, a city with a competitive accommodation scene given its role as a European Parliament hub and a year-round tourism destination, inclusion in that list places Léonor within a peer set defined by consistent delivery rather than occasional excellence.
+For Strasbourg, a city with a competitive accommodation scene given its role as a European Parliament hub and a year-round tourism destination, inclusion in that list places Léonor within a comparable set defined by consistent delivery rather than occasional excellence.

 That framing matters when comparing it to properties with longer histories and larger footprints.
 Les Haras, for instance, operates out of a 15th-century royal stud farm conversion and carries a different kind of institutional weight.
 5 Terres - MGallery and Le Graffalgar have design identities that function almost as calling cards.
 Léonor's Michelin recognition suggests a property competing on a different axis: the quality of what actually happens between check-in and check-out, executed without relying on a dramatic architectural hook.